Non-interacting fermions

 From the form of , it is clear that single-particle Hamiltonians are a subset of the more general quadratic fermionic models.
 The additional structure provided by the single-particle constraint can be leveraged to represent both the states and the Hamiltonian efficiently.
 First, we note that any fermionic state containing only one fermion can be written down as

 where .
 As such, one may represent a single-particle state with a vector of coefficients .
-In aleph, such a representation can be created as follows
+In Aleph, such a representation can be created as follows

 // 12 possible modes for the fermionic particle